ppryga/fw-nrfconnect-nrf/applications/direction_finding/aoa_beacon/README.rst

 To be able to transmit CTE, you must set its length, which is provided to ``DFECTRL1.NUMBEROF8US``.
 A valid range of the number of 8 us is 2-20.
-Currently, due to a known issue, the max value is 10 (the issue is under investigation).
 To set CTE length, use the :cpp:func:`dfe_set_duration` function.
 The radio is configured in :cpp:func:`dfe_init()` function.